GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 2.3.
 Make the Master Frame
 ===========================

-In this step, I recreate the previous image (the *master frame*) but with the :gmt-module:`movie` module which is use to create animations.
+In this step, I recreate the previous image but with the :gmt-module:`movie` module which is use to create animations.

+..
+Within this module, this image is called *master frame*.

 ..
 Important::